mlaaks/coherent-rtlsdr/README.md

 # coherent-rtlsdr, reworked

-Mostly the same requirements as in the previous coherentsdr proof-of-concept.
+Mostly the same requirements as in my previous coherentsdr proof-of-concept.
 One added dependency, GNU Readline, for the shell.
+Some unworking features, adding and deleting receivers during runtime.

 :zmq: - the zero message queue
 	sudo apt-get install libzmq3-dev